GNOME/tinysparql/docs/reference/libtracker-sparql/limits.md

 Title: Implementation limits
 Slug: implementation-limits

-Tracker is implemented on top of [SQLite](https://sqlite.org), and all of its benefits and [limits](https://sqlite.org/limits.html) apply.
-This document will break down how those limits apply to Tracker.
+TinySPARQL is implemented on top of [SQLite](https://sqlite.org), and all of its benefits and [limits](https://sqlite.org/limits.html) apply.
+This document will break down how those limits apply to TinySPARQL.
 Depending on your distributor, the limits might be changed via SQLite build-time options.

 ## Maximum string length

-Tracker can store by default up to 1 GiB in a text field by default.
+TinySPARQL can store by default up to 1 GiB in a text field by default.
 This limit is controlled by `SQLITE_MAX_LENGTH`

 ## Maximum number of properties and select columns